How To Use Popular Portmanteaus Properly

 Depending on where you do the bulk of your communicating, a portmanteau that is commonplace to you may not be recognized outside of your niche or literary circle.
 Most often, you probably want your writing to sound intelligent before everything else, so do the legwork to determine if your portmanteau is a legitimate word or at least a generally acknowledged slang term.

 Each year, popular portmanteaus are incorporated into official lexicons.
-This has already been happening for decades at a minimum, and many of these combinations are now so generally accepted that many people don’t realize that they are actually portmanteaus:
+This has already been happening for decades at a minimum, and many of these combinations are now so generally accepted that many people don’t realize that they are actually portmanteaus.
+Here is a list of common portmanteaus used in everyday speech:

 2. Niche Portmanteaus

 Every niche has unique jargon, and it’s often logical and expeditious to shorten common terms to make communication easier.
-The science and medical industries often find portmanteaus useful tools for a plainer language:
+The science and medical industries often find portmanteaus useful tools for a plainer language.
+Here are some portmanteau examples in these industries:

 Hybrid animal portmanteaus are also rather scientific.
 The modern trend of designer-dog breeding is an especially great example of how name-blending can simplify classification: